This is an example of keyboard-accessible drag and drop functionality.

 The keyboard controls are: Tab for navigation, Space for selection, Enter to drop items into a target container, or Esc to cancel selections.
 The target containers are only in the Tab order when selections have been made (at which point, items within those target containers are not in the Tab order, which reduces the number of keystrokes required to reach the desired target).
 Multiple selections can be made by using Ctrl or Cmd or Shift, along with Space or click (supporting a choice of modifiers gives the best cross-platform support in line with user expectations).
 These controls provide conformance with 2.1.1 Keyboard.

 Mouse dragging works as expected, but the script also supports point-and-click interaction, i.e. click an item to select it, then click a target container to drop it there, without the need to drag.
-This provides conformance with 2.5.7 Dragging as drafted in WCAG 2.2.
+This provides conformance with 2.5.7 Dragging Movements in WCAG 2.2, and also provides support for touch interaction (via native emulated mouse input).
 The click-drop action itself is bound to

 mouseup rather than